Kwiziq community member

 The answer here would be algunos.
 But it is marked "alguno".
 That would be in English, "I talked to one (of them).

-This relates to:Using alguno, alguna, algunos and algunas to say some, one or any (pronouns) -
+This question relates to:Spanish lesson "Using alguno, alguna, algunos and algunas to say some, one or any (pronouns)"

 Kwiziq language super star